top of page

 For a list of Parish Councillor's Interests, please visit Broadland District Council Parish and Town Council Register of Interests page.

-The Parish Council, for 2022-23, has four working groups: Playing Field Management Group (PFMG), Asset of Community Value (ACV), Highways & Flooding and Emergency working group.
+The Parish Council, for 2025-26, has one working groups: Playing Field Management Group (PFMG).

 Working groups can include members of the public.
-If you would like to be a member of one of the working groups, please contact the Parish Clerk.
+If you would like to be a member of the working group please contact the Parish Clerk.

 Salhouse Parish Councillors